thottethodi/ece565-2022/assignment.1.md

     * Degrade branch prediction
     * Split the Execution stage into two separate pipeline stages

     Each of these are detailed further below.
 For part (i), just evaluate the example code, running to completion.
-For parts (ii) and (iii), you will need to run the SPEC benchmarks (which will be provided separately) for 100 million instructions.
+For parts (ii) and (iii), you will need to run the SPEC benchmarks for 100 million instructions.
 These results will then be compared to the baseline gem5 performance for the MinorCPU model.
 Make sure to take advantage of different output directories to avoid overwriting output data from different runs.

+    **NOTE:** Some tasks use the x86 ISA and others use the ARM ISA.
+The tasks/subtasks are organized such that the first few tasks use the x86 ISA and the remainder use the ARM ISA.
+This is annotated in the task section titles.
+You will have to rebuild gem5 to use the ARM target ISA for the later tasks.

     A nice overview of MinorCPU can be found here: https://www.gem5.org/documentation/general_docs/cpu_models/minor_cpu